isc-projects/kea/doc/guide/dhcp4-srv.rst

    of multiple modules within a single configuration file, but this is not recommended and support for it will be removed in a future release.
-The only object, besides the one specifying module configuration, which can (and usually was) included in the same file is ``Logging``.
+The only object, besides the one specifying module configuration, which can be (and usually was) included in the same file is ``Logging``.
 However, we don't include this object in the example above for clarity; its content, the list of loggers, should now be inside the ``Dhcp4`` object instead of the deprecated object.